 It’s easy, and changing tools is almost as easy as a Dyson and Shark.

-The addition of the flexible hose is huge because it makes cleaning small areas much easier.
+The addition of the flexible hose is vital because it makes cleaning small areas much more straightforward.

 One unique feature that Roidmi has is a smartphone app that connects via BlueTooth.
 This software provides vital information about vacuum, most notably the battery and filter status.